Scaffold-Stark/ss2-docs/README.md

 For contributions to the Website Code, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr).

 Fork the repository, create a new branch, and make all changes necessary in your repository.
-Once you are done with your changes, create a PR to Scaffold-ETH 2 Documentation repository.
+Once you are done with your changes, create a PR to Scaffold-Start-2 Documentation repository.

 ### Configuration